Midnighter/r-novice-analysis-viz/_episodes/03-data-visualisation.md

 - "Learn how to use facets."
 - "Learn to change common defaults."
 keypoints:
-- "ggplot2 is highlevel but so flexible that it replaces most needs for R's base graphics"
+- "ggplot2 is high-level but so flexible that it replaces most needs for R's base graphics"
 - "Generating intuitive, publication-ready graphs in ggplot2 is easy once you get the hang of it"
 ---